gitlzzz/ATLAS/docs/index.rst

 |

-MatDBForge is a Python library that aids in the generation of chemical structures database for training NNPs (Neural Network Potential) for heterogeneous catalysis.
-It provides tools to create and manage a database of materials structures for training machine learning models, and allows to interact with workflow tools in order to automate the structure labelling.
+MatDBForge is a Python library that aids in the generation of chemical structures databases for training MLIPs (Machine Learning Interatomic Potential) to be used in heterogeneous catalysis.
+It provides tools to create and manage a database of materials structures for training machine learning models, and allows to interact with workflow tools in order to automate the structure labelling and active learning procedure.

 .. toctree::